TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 **C** Most HB genes that pass the cutoff are more highly expressed in the SM.
 Ten out of twenty of these genes belong to the HD−ZIP IV subfamily.

-> TH: Otho, can you explain what's on the scale bar in figure 3B and tell me which paper to cite for the permutation test?
+> TH: Otho, can you explain what's on the scale bar in figure 3B?
+Do we need a citation for the permutation test?
 Do you have any stats for Figure 3C?
 I could do a hypergeometric test if you like.

 **Figure 4 cluster-phenotype-corr**.
 Genes with a high log~2~-fold change (L~2~FC) in *O. sativa indica* are correlated with increased production of primary branches (PBN), secondary branches (SBN) and spikelets (SpN).